SamSun0530/recipeCreator/README.md

 ## Deployment

 Pushing to `main` can trigger **GitHub Actions** when `backend/app/**`, `backend/Dockerfile`, or `backend/requirements.txt` change: images are built and pushed to **Amazon ECR**, then **ECS** services are forced to redeploy.
 Infrastructure details live under `backend/terraform/`.

----

-## License

-Add a license file if you distribute this project publicly.